deepblue-ts/Tweetl/README.md

-## Tweetl
+# Tweetl
-By using tweetl, you can simplify the steps from getting tweets to pre-processing them.
+By using Tweetl, you can simplify the steps from getting tweets to pre-processing them.
 If you don't have twitter API key, you can get it [here](https://developer.twitter.com/en).

 This package help you to ・・・